moov-io/watchman/client/docs/WatchmanApi.md

 Get company

-Get information about a company, trust or organization such as addresses, alternate names, and remarks.
+Get information about a company, trust, or organization such as addresses, alternate names, and remarks.

 ### Required Parameters